Policies and Diversity Mindset

 Note: UKESF (UK Electronics Skills Foundation is an organization that provides scholarships to talented university students studying electronic engineering at universities in the United Kingdom and provides employment opportunities at companies).

 Within our diversity activities, we are particularly intensifying activities around the promotion of female employees' participation and advancement in Renesas.
 In addition to increasing the ratio of women in all organizations, we are focusing on promoting the diversity of our workforce by increasing the number of women in managerial positions, and by enabling women to contribute to better products and solutions that realize social contributions.

 Increasing the Ratio of Female Recruits

 Despite the number of female students in the fields of mechanical and electrical engineering for hiring are very low, we are continuously hiring female engineers through our website and recruitment seminars.
-We will continue to focus on increasing the number of female graduates by establishing a corporate culture and structure that will enable employees to play an active role in the company regardless of gender.
+We aim over 20% of new graduates recruited in Japan every year to be female.
+Therefore, we will continue to focus on increasing the number of female graduates by establishing a corporate culture and structure that will enable employees to play an active role in the company regardless of gender.

 Supporting Women's Career Development

 Renesas provides opportunities for all employees, regardless of gender, to work globally and take on roles in accordance with their abilities.